-PHOENIX (AP) - A new sentencing date has been set for a man who admitted being a straw buyer for a gun smuggling ring that was monitored in the government's botched investigation known as Operation Fast and Furious.
+PHOENIX (AP) - A new sentencing date was set for a man who bought rifles found at the scene of the fatal shooting of a Border Patrol agent and participated in a smuggling ring that was monitored in the botched investigation known as Operation Fast and Furious.

-He admitted that he bought 49 guns for the ring and that he falsely claimed that the weapons he bought were for him when they were actually purchased for the ring.
+He admitted to falsely claiming the weapons he bought were for him, when they were actually purchased for the ring.

-Federal authorities faced criticism for allowing suspected straw buyers to walk from shops with guns, rather than arrest suspects and seize the guns there.
+Federal authorities faced criticism for allowing suspected straw gun buyers to walk away from gun shops with weapons, rather than arrest the suspects and seize the guns there.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.